Still Lives Book

 Amazon eBook $9.99 US.

-Not near a book store?
-Order copies at memoir@marilyngarson.com for $35 plus $4.50 post within NZ.
+Order paper copies at gazamarilyn1@gmail.com for $35 plus postage within NZ.

 Four years, two wars and one most unlikely social enterprise.